jakubwiedemann/rnaloops/README.md

 ##Running tests

-To run all implemented tests use:
+To run all implemented tests while being in project directory use:

-python -m unittest discover <test_directory>

-or

-python -m unittest discover -s <directory> -p 'test_*.py'
+python -m unittest discover ./tests/